Nested Grassmannians for Dimensionality Reduction with Applications: Introduction

 The rest of the paper is organized as follows.
-In Section~\ref{theory}, we review the geometry of the Grassmann manifold and present the nested structure of homogeneous spaces.
-Then, by using this nested structure, we describe algorithms for our unsupervised and supervised dimensionality reduction techniques for data on the Grassmann.
-In Section~\ref{exp}, we present experimental results.
-Finally, we draw conclusions in Section~\ref{conc}.
+In Section~\ref{sec:nested_homo}, we briefly review the definition of homogeneous Riemannian manifolds and present the recipe for the construction of nested homogeneous Riemannian manifolds.
+In Section~\ref{sec:nested_grassmannian}, we first review the geometry of the Grassmannian.
+By applying the procedure developed in Section~\ref{sec:nested_homo}, we present the nested Grassmann manifolds representation and discuss some of its properties in details.
+Then we describe algorithms for our unsupervised and supervised dimensionality reduction techniques, called the Principal Nested Grassmanns (PNG), in Section~\ref{sec:dr}.
+In Section~\ref{sec:exp}, we present several simulation studies and experimental results showing how the PNG technique performs compared to PGA under different settings.
+Finally, we draw conclusions in Section~\ref{sec:conc}.